aideric/number_to_words_chinese/README.md

 and the Flutter guide for
 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->
-## number_to_words_chinese
+## Number to words (Chinese)

-A Flutter package that converts number to words (Chinese language).
+A Flutter package that converts number to words (Chinese characters).

 Inspired by number to chinese words js library https://www.npmjs.com/package/number-to-chinese-words

 ## Features

-Covert number to Chinese words
+Covert number to Chinese words.

+Support both integer and double.

 ## Usage